West Palm Beach Car Accident Lawyer

 So if you deserve $10,000 and a judge or jury says you’re 20% at fault, your damage award is reduced to $8,000.
 If you’re 99% liable and have $10,000 in damages, you’ll still be able to collect $100.

-Types of Damages You May Be Able to Recover After a Traffic Crash
+Types of Damages You May Be Able to Recover After a Traffic Colliosion

-The precise amount and type of damages you can recover following a West Palm Beach accident will depend on the specific facts of your accident.
+The precise amount and type of damages you can recover following a West Palm Beach car accident will depend on the specific facts of your incident.
 But generally speaking, there are three types of damages potentially available in a car accident case.

 First, there are economic damages.
 These are damages that cause specific economic harm to the victim and are relatively easy to calculate.
 Types of common economic damages from a car accident include: